Judge blocks parts of South Carolina immigration law

 | CHARLESTON, South Carolina

-CHARLESTON, South Carolina South Carolina is barred from enforcing several key parts of its new law aimed at curbing illegal immigration, a federal judge ruled on Thursday, making the state the latest to see such efforts halted by the courts.
+CHARLESTON, South Carolina South Carolina is barred from enforcing several key areas of its new law aimed to curb illegal immigration, a federal judge ruled on Thursday, the sixth state to have an immigration law stymied by the courts.

-The U.S. Justice Department and a coalition of civil rights groups had sued to keep some aspects of the law from going into effect on January 1.
+The U.S. Department of Justice and a coalition of civil rights groups had sued to keep some aspects of the law from going into effect on January 1.

 The judge said South Carolina could not require police officers to check the immigration status of a person they stop for even a minor traffic violation if they have "reasonable suspicion" that the person is in the country illegally.